Aleigh Gambone

-Aleigh Kathryn Gambone (born October 9, 2000) is an American professional soccer player who plays as a midfielder for Frauen-Bundesliga club Nürnberg, on loan from Boston Legacy FC.
+Aleigh Kathryn Gambone (born October 9, 2000) is an American professional soccer player who plays as a midfielder for Boston Legacy FC of the National Women's Soccer League (NWSL).
 She played college soccer for the North Carolina Tar Heels.
+She began her professional career with Danish club Fortuna Hjørring in 2023, before moving to Glasgow City in Scotland, where she was named Player of the Year by her teammates and coaches in 2025.

 Early life

-Gambone was born and raised in Clifton, Virginia, as one of four children to Michael and Robbi Gambone.
+Gambone was born and raised in Clifton, Virginia, one of four children born to Michael and Robbi Gambone.
 She began playing organized soccer with the Southwestern Youth Association at age five before moving to McLean Soccer at 14.
 There she captained her team to the ECNL under-18/19 national title in 2018, earning ECNL All-American honors twice and the conference player of the year award in 2019.
 She played both soccer and basketball at Centreville High School, receiving TopDrawerSoccer All-American recognition in soccer and The Washington Post All-Met honors in basketball.
 She committed to play college soccer at the University of North Carolina when she was a sophomore.
 She was ranked by TopDrawerSoccer as the No. 56 recruit of the 2019 class, part of North Carolina's fourth-ranked cohort.

 College career

 Gambone made a career-high 7 starts (out of 21 appearances), all of them early in the season, in her freshman year with the North Carolina Tar Heels in 2019.
 She played 24 minutes in the 2019 NCAA tournament title game against Stanford, losing on penalties after a scoreless draw.
 In her sophomore season in 2020 (partly played in 2021 due to the COVID-19 pandemic, she played in all 20 games and made two starts, both in the NCAA tournament including the semifinal loss to Santa Clara.
 She played in all 18 games, with four starts, in her junior season in 2021.
-She scored her first career goal in the 2022 season opener against Tennessee.
-In the 2022 NCAA tournament semifinals, she scored the opener against Florida State, helping the Tar Heels to the final, where she played 44 minutes in the overtime loss to UCLA.
+In 2022, she scored her first career goal in the season opener against Tennessee.
+In the NCAA tournament semifinals, she scored the opening goal against Florida State, helping the Tar Heels to the final, where she played 44 minutes in the overtime loss to UCLA.
 She had the two goals in 26 games (1 start) in her senior season.